History of Atlanta in Timeline

 In 1999, the Atlanta Falcons lost to the Denver Broncos in Super Bowl XXXIII.

-1999: Atlanta Thrashers established
+1999: Atlanta Thrashers begin play

 2000: Super Bowl XXXIV

-2000: Cycling Commute Percentage
+2000: Cycling Commutes

 In 2000, cycling comprised 0.3% of all commutes in Atlanta.

-2001: Study on Tree Cover Decline
+2001: Decline in Tree Cover Study

-A 2001 study found Atlanta's heavy tree cover declined from 48% in 1974 to 38% in 1996.
+A 2001 study found that Atlanta's heavy tree cover declined from 48% in 1974 to 38% in 1996.

 2001: PGA Championship

-2001: Shirley Franklin elected as mayor
+2001: Shirley Franklin Elected Mayor

-In 2001, Shirley Franklin became the first woman to be elected mayor of Atlanta, and the first African-American woman to serve as mayor of a major Southern city.
+In 2001, Shirley Franklin became the first woman to be elected mayor of Atlanta and the first African-American woman to serve as mayor of a major Southern city.

-2001: Ceasing of Separate Publication
+2001: Cessation of Separate Publication

 2003: Atlanta "De-Southernized"

-2003: Atlanta Gladiators play in Duluth
+2003: Atlanta Gladiators begin play in Duluth

 2004: Falcons win division title

-2005: BeltLine Project Approved
+2005: Approval of the BeltLine Project

-In 2005, the $2.8 billion BeltLine project was approved in Atlanta.
+In 2005, the city approved the $2.8 billion BeltLine project.

 2006: ATL set in Atlanta